- Does DWHR work if my family takes baths?

 A contractor-led program helps to ensure that the work being completed is done in line with building code expectations and industry best practices.
-Considerations of if and how this program can be expanded to do-it-yourself may be considered in the future by Energy Efficiency Alberta, but there is no program currently for do-it-yourself renovations.

 By employing contractors, Energy Efficiency Alberta is also able to employ standardized measurement protocols to accurately determine the amount of energy savings that will be realized through the installation.
 The energy savings realized can be translated into greenhouse gas reductions, which in turn can be used to help determine the effectiveness of the overall program.

 - I’m a contractor already included in the home builder database at Municipal Affairs.
 Do I have to go through another process to be considered as a registered contractor for this program?

 Yes, registration is required for participation in this program and can be started by clicking here.